Don't Guess Wrong: Apple, Google, and the Memory Science Behind Account Lockouts

 What Google Actually Does When You Guess Wrong

-Google's behavior is harder to summarize because it is risk-based.
-Rather than counting attempts to a fixed number, Google's authentication system evaluates each sign-in against a model of expected behavior — same device? same network? same time of day? known location? — and escalates challenges proportionally 9.
+The sign-in path is risk-based.
+Rather than counting attempts to a fixed number, Google's authentication system evaluates each sign-in against a model of expected behavior — same device? same network? same time of day? known location? — and escalates challenges proportionally 11.

 - Wrong guesses on a known device typically prompt re-entry, then a CAPTCHA, then a secondary factor (device prompt, security key, recovery phone, recovery email).
 The exact sequence is not published.

 - Wrong guesses on an unknown device or network escalate faster.
-You can hit a "couldn't verify it's you" dead-end in under five attempts.
+Google does not publish a fixed attempt count; in practice I see accounts hit a "couldn't verify it's you" dead-end in under five attempts.

 - Persistent failures push you into Account Recovery at

 Google Workspace accounts (the managed kind a business or school issues) inherit lockout policies from the workspace administrator and may behave differently from consumer Gmail accounts.
+Workspace administrators can set lockout thresholds, require specific 2FA methods, and even disable account recovery options.
 If you are not sure which kind you have, ask whoever set the account up before you start guessing.

 The Cost Asymmetry No One Likes to Discuss